 Starting the learning venture of graduate school is a big deal.
 Between the workload, normal life responsibilities, and the volume of information that is a normal part of graduate school, it can be quite overwhelming.
 Listening to what you need to learn and how you will go about doing that is an important skill.
 It will aid you in focusing and prioritizing your work here.
 Consider:

-- Prioritizing readings, research, and experiences that matter most to you–seek to find the sweet spot of your curiosity, with required course assignments and your own capacity.
+- Prioritizing readings, research, and experiences that matter most to you – seek to find and be led by the sweet spot of your curiosity when engaging required course assignments and your own capacity.

 - Build collaboration.

-- Your professors and future colleagues (fellow students) are full of resources that will enrich and enliven your learning experience!
+- Your professors and future colleagues (fellow students) are full of knowledge which will enrich and enliven your learning experience!

 - What can you do to help others?
 What do you need that others can help you with?